 What Is the GED Test Like?

 Once you have prepared and registered, you'll go to a testing center at the scheduled time to take the GED.
-You will be tested in five subjects:
+You will be tested in four subjects:

 - Social studies

-The entire GED test generally takes a little more than seven hours.
-The test can be taken in English, Spanish or French, but non-English test takers may need to complete an additional English proficiency test.
+The entire GED test generally takes a little more than seven and a half hours.
+The test can be taken in English or Spanish, but non-English test takers may need to complete an additional English proficiency test.
 Illinois also requires its residents to complete the Illinois State Constitution Exam if they haven't previously passed it.

 How is the Test Scored?